LucianaBritoDev/LucianaBritoDev/README.md

 ### ✨ Hello, I'm Luciana Brito!
 Welcome to my profile GitHub! ✨

-### 📍 My goal:
+### About me:

-My main goal is to achieve greater technical proficiency and strategic understanding for the creation of interactive and efficient platforms and/or software.
+🎯 My main goal is to achieve greater technical proficiency and strategic understanding for the creation of interactive and efficient platforms and/or software;

 ### 🔗 My main links: